navidakbari/VirtualNetworkRouting/README.md

 # Virtual Network Routes

-This project representing a virtual network router node. every node can connect to another node with routing algorithms and find their way to others.
+This project representing a virtual network routing among virtual nodes that connecting together via interfaces.
+Each packet goes to its destination using routing algorithms and find its way between nodes.
 It uses [Distance Vector](https://en.wikipedia.org/wiki/Distance-vector_routing_protocol) routing protocol for routing and forwarding messages.
 It also supports `Traceroute` command to find nodes and interfaces.

 ## How to run

-In project directory run
+Install vagrant software and then in project directory run
 ```bash
 vagrant up
 ```